anhthi-boilerplate/react-boilerplate/README.md

 ## 🌄 Install and setup ESLint

-We write JS code daily but i'm pretty sure we can't avoid make mistake completely, especially in deadline.
-ESLint helps us on finding and fixing problems with our JS code quickly.
-Let deep dive by running the command
+We write JS code daily but I'm pretty sure we can't avoid making mistakes completely, especially with deadlines.
+ESLint helps us on finding and fixing problems with our JS code quickly

     npm i eslint eslint-plugin-react eslint-plugin-react-hooks eslint-plugin-import eslint-import-resolver-typescript eslint-plugin-jsx-a11y -D npm i @typescript-eslint/parser @typescript-eslint/eslint-plugin -D

-Like Webpack, Babel or Typescript, ESLint need a configuration file to run.
-Adding the `.eslintrc.json` at the root dir and refer the file on the repo
+Like Webpack, Babel or Typescript, ESLint needs a configuration file to run.
+Adding the `.eslintrc.json` at the root dir and referring the file on the repo

 The final step is adding the lint script to package.json